ibm-cloud-docs/openshift/openshift_cluster_access.md

         ...
         ```
         {: screen}
     5. Use your cluster master URL and the access token to access the {{site.data.keyword.openshiftshort}} API, such as to list all the pods in your cluster.
+For more information, see the [{{site.data.keyword.openshiftshort}} API documentation](https://docs.openshift.com/container-platform/4.6/rest_api/index.html){: external}.

         Example curl request:
         ```